John C. Frémont botanical nomenclature eponyms: Scientific background, training, and education

 In May 1829, Frémont entered Charleston College, where he studied, and taught at intervals in the countryside.
 Frémont, however, was expelled from the college for irregular attendance in 1831.
 Although Frémont did not graduate, he had been grounded in mathematics and natural sciences.
 After his college dismissal, eminent South Carolina politician Joel R. Poinsett came to Frémont's aid, who secured him an appointment as a teacher of mathematics aboard the sloop USS Natchez.
 Aided by Poinsett, Frémont was appointed to the U.S. Topographical Corps, surveying a route for the Charleston, Louisville, and Cincinnati railroad.
 When Poinsett became Secretary of War, he arranged for Frémont to assist notable French explorer and scientist Joseph Nicollet in exploring the lands between the Mississippi and Missouri rivers.
 In July 1838, Frémont was appointed second lieutenant in the U.S. Army Corps of Topographical Engineers, accompanying Nicollet on two successive expeditions, ending in 1839.
 Frémont gained valuable wilderness experience under Nicollet becoming a first rate topographer, trained in describing fauna, flora, soil, water resources, astronomy, and geological observation.

-Plants named for
+Plant eponyms

-Frémont collected a number of plants on his expeditions, including the first recorded discovery of the Single-leaf Pinyon by a European American.
-The genus (Fremontodendron) of the California Flannelbush (Fremontodendron californicum) is named for him, as are the species names of many other plants, including the chaff bush eytelia (Amphipappus fremontii).
+Frémont collected a number of plants on his expeditions, including the first recorded discovery of the single-leaf pinyon by a European American.
+The genus (Fremontodendron) of the California flannelbush (Fremontodendron californicum) is named for him, as are the species names of some 20 other plants.